-If you're using Wistia as your video management solution and Cloud storage, you can upload user generated videos to it from the Clipchamp API by using our Blob output option and Wistia's video upload API.
+If you're using Wistia as your video management solution and Cloud storage, you can upload user generated videos to it from our HTML5 video ingest API by using its Blob output option and Wistia's video upload API.
 The advantage of this approach is that you're getting video files from your users in 1 standard format (e.g. MP4 or WebM) without needing any server-side transcoding in place.

 In order to upload videos to Wistia from our API, there are two options to accomplish this (see here http://wistia.com/doc/upload-api):